Crying In Public

 We must have looked a right pair.

-5 Responses to "Crying In Public"
+5 replies on “Crying In Public”

 That’s brilliant, sounds like the train trip would make a great TV Monty Python type sketch!